 - Permanent Magnet Machines and Actuators

-This unit looks at the topologies for, design of, and characteristics of permanent magnet electrical machines.
-It will look at these machines from the types of magnets employed, electromagnetic torque, thermal behaviour and modelling through the winding of such machines to the design of a range of machines eg.: brushless AC/DC, fractional slot, switched/transverse flux.15 credits
+This module looks at the topologies for, design of, and characteristics of permanent magnet electrical machines.
+It will look at these machines from the types of magnets employed, electromagnetic torque, thermal behaviour and modelling through the winding of such machines to the design of a range of machines; for example brushless AC/DC, fractional slot, switched/transverse flux.15 credits

 - Power Electronics Converters

-This unit introduces power conversion principles, defines the terminology and analyses operational principles, modulation methods and control of selected power converters topologies for industrial applications.15 credits
+This module introduces power conversion principles, defines the terminology and analyses operational principles, modulation methods and control of selected power converters topologies for industrial applications.15 credits

 - Power Semiconductor Devices

-This unit will look at power semiconductor devices: physics, technology, characteristics, packaging and application.15 credits
+This module will look at power semiconductor devices: physics, technology, characteristics, packaging and application.15 credits